jhpyle/docassemble/_docs/config.md

-When you are logged in as a developer or administrator, you can go to the "Utilities" page from the main menu, where you will find a utility for generating a draft [YAML] file for translating all of the words and phrases that **docassemble** uses and that might be presented to the user.
+When you are logged in as a developer or administrator, you can go to the "Utilities" page from the main menu, where you will find a utility for generating a draft [YAML], [XLSX], or [XLIFF] file for translating all of the words and phrases that **docassemble** uses and that might be presented to the user.
 If you have set up a [Google API key](#google), it will use the [Google Cloud Translation API] to prepare "first draft" translations for any [ISO-639-1] language you designate.

-The "Utilities" page will also allow you to download an [XLSX] or [XLIFF] file in the appropriate format.
-If you provide an [XLSX] that is not in exactly the right format, **docassemble** will not be able to read your file.

 If **docassemble** is not able to read any of the files listed under `words`, errors will be written to the `uwsgi.log` file, which you can find in [Logs].
 If you find that your translations are not being used, make sure to check `uwsgi.log` for errors.

 Users of **docassemble** have contributed translations of built-in system phrases.
 These are available in the `docassemble.base`